10 Things To Do With Kids During School Breaks

 End of School Traditions

 What is your end of school tradition?
-Those who knew my children growing up could easily answer that question.
+If asked what our end of school traditions were, those who knew my children growing up could easily answer that question.
 It’s ice cream!
 Our family has ice cream for dinner on the first and last days of school every year.
 It was fitting that our oldest served ice cream sundaes at her graduation party.
-Two intentional ideas were wrapped up in this end of school tradition.
+Two intentional ideas were wrapped up in our end of school traditions.
 We were building family memories, and we were having intentional table talks.
 “How was school today?” will get you the typical “fine” answer, but put ice cream in a kid’s hand and ask “what was your favorite project this school year” and you’ll likely get an answer that’s more than a word long.
 And you’ll likely get questions from other parents about why you are giving your kids ice cream for dinner.
 Since we were not a family who ate dessert after dinner on a regular basis, this is the stuff memories are made of.
 And who wants to feel overstuffed after a meal.
 Not me.
 So when the kids were younger, ice cream was the meal.
-As they grew older, the ice cream tradition remained strong but sometimes it followed dinner or was eaten…
+As they grew older, the ice cream tradition remained…